mit-quest/genAI/README.md

 This repo contains a prototype of what a chapter in this online textbook would look like.
 We chose to focus on GANs for this example chapter.
 In the future, we hope to grow this into a full fledged website where students of all ages can come to educate themselves on the fundamentals of AI technology.

+## Team
+- Katherine Gallagher, AI Software Engineer at the MIT Quest for Intelligence
+- Nisha Devasia, Undergraduate Researcher in the MIT Media Lab's Personal Robots Group

 ## How to view

 1. Clone this repository